aussig/xatc/README.md

 ## Checkout / Install

 The source package consists of the top-level plugin file (PI_XATC.py) and a folder containing all classes used by the plugin (XATC/).
 Both these items must be placed inside a folder titled `PythonScripts` in your X-Plane plugins folder.
-The only way to get the source at the moment is to use an SVN client.
-Here are instructions for checking out a read-only copy.